-This week, we’re marking the 12th annual Global Accessibility Awareness Day, a day to shine a light on the importance of accessible and inclusive design - something that’s been at the heart of Cyber-Duck’s design DNA for many years.
+This week, we’re marking the 12th annual Global Accessibility Awareness Day, a day to shine a light on the importance of accessible and inclusive design - something that’s been at the heart of our design DNA for many years.

 But for those businesses and designers relatively new to digital accessibility, where do you start?
 What are the barriers to overcome and why should you care?
 These were just a few of the talking points at the recent BIMA panel discussion we chaired at the Tug agency offices in London’s Shoreditch.